-With a broken plan (a bit like open plan but with some pockets of privacy) ground floor layout and three generous bedrooms upstairs, the planning approval Border Oak had already secured was coincidentally very close to family's requirements.
+With a 'broken plan' (a bit like open plan, but with some pockets of privacy) ground floor layout and three generous bedrooms upstairs, the planning approval Border Oak had already secured was coincidentally very close to family's requirements.

 The design and materials, inspired by the proportions of traditional Herefordian agricultural structures nearby, is particularly adaptable and cost effective.
 The adjoining single storey wing has the advantage of offering an additional bedroom suite or office above.
-Likewise, the attached workshop has a potential ground floor studio and occasional bedroom, bathroom with separate external access.
+Likewise, the attached workshop has a potential ground floor studio and occasional bedroom and bathroom with separate external access.

 Externally, the natural weatherboarding and handmade bricks are already weathering softly, helping the barn settle into its private plot, tucked away from the village lane, yet elevated to capture long views over neighbouring pastures.